Posted on November 28th 2018

 So, similar to the opening of The Sims 2 DS, your Sim drives into Strangetown, where their car promptly breaks down.
 In this case, we happen to break down in front of a garage with a resident mechanic, Oscar del Fuego.
 The first conversation of the game involves trying to convince this mechanic to help you, but he won't, because he calls himself the Michelangelo of cars, and he won't just fix your car because you pay him money.
 He's an artist.
 He says, just like you wouldn't ask Michelangelo to paint the Mona Lisa, he won't just fix your car on command.
 We choose to have our Sim reply that Michelangelo did not paint the Mona Lisa.
 Yeah, he says, because he didn't get any respect.
 This game is off to a good start.

 We are sent to the gas station, where we meet Mambo Loa.
 She gives us the basic game tutorial, and psychically determines our aspirations and zodiac sign via... standard personality quiz.
+And yes, we can choose to have our Sim Lucy call her out on this just being a standard personality quiz.
+But it's a fun personality quiz.
 One of the questions was, what is the best way to say "I love you".
 One of the answers was "With no pants on".
 We're going to like this game.

 She then introduces us to the mechanic of playing the social minigames with characters.
 One version or another of this mechanic has been featured in all of these portable incarnations of The Sims 2, though the way the minigame is played has been different in each game.
 In this version, the character you're talking with will have a speech bubble containing an icon representing the topic of discussion, and you need to quickly reply with a matching topic of discussion.
 In the beginning, it's just, match heart with heart, bird with bird, and seems very brainless.
 Later, it gets harder as you need to match rocket ship with astronaut in a split second.
 If you do this game correctly, you can become friends with the other character, or intimidate them, or further your romantic relationship with them.
 If you fail, you'll still have to go through all the minigame, and the other character will only react negatively at the very end.
 So you'd be trying to become friends with a character, and at the end your Sim would be about to shake their hand, and only at the last moment will the other character take their hand away and sneer at you.
 Can you imagine being so fake that you have an entire conversation with someone, smiling and nodding and all, and wait until they give you their hand for a handshake to then, at the last second, stiff them and be like, NUH UH, LOSER!